gavintweedie/isp-history/README.md

   [`data/LICENSE`](data/LICENSE).
 Share and adapt freely, with attribution and share-alike for any derivatives.

-Contributions (pull requests) are accepted under these same terms: by opening a PR you license your contribution to the project under GPL-3.0 for the code and CC BY-SA 4.0 for the data.
+Contributions (pull requests) are welcomed under these same terms: by opening a PR you license your contribution to the project under GPL-3.0 for the code and CC BY-SA 4.0 for the data.